millerjl1701/puppet-skeleton/skeleton/CONTRIBUTING.md

 By default the tests use a baseline version of Puppet.

-If you have Ruby 2.x or want a specific version of Puppet, you must set an environment variable such as:
+If want a specific version of Puppet, you must set an environment variable such as:

-    export PUPPET_VERSION="~> 3.2.0"
+    export PUPPET_VERSION="~> 4.0"

 Install the dependencies like so...

-    bundle install
+    bundle install --path=.vendor --without system_tests

 ## Syntax and style